 Alcohol was not the only thing I was dealing with.

 The real issue was that I wanted and thought I needed alcohol’s effect because it helped to cover up the root of my problems.

 Alcohol was the drug I had chosen to help me deal with and cope with the thoughts in my head – and there was a direct connection between my thoughts and my actions

-Cognitive distortions means that at times I have repetitive, negative, troubling and unpleasant thoughts and I can ‘blow them up’ completely out of proportion.
+Cognitive distortions mean that at times I have repetitive, negative, troubling, and unpleasant thoughts and I can ‘blow them up’ completely out of proportion.

 Catastrophising can lead to me expecting the worse to happen.
 Focusing on the negatives instead of the positives.

 By me not having any skills to deflect the cognitive distortions and catastrophising it was all too easy for them to have a terribly negative effect on my mood which in turn led to me choosing to do unhealthy things so I could block them – so I drank alcohol.